 \section{Abstract}

-We prove a quantitative stability of Kantorovich potentials on metric measure spaces with lower Ricci curvature bound, thereby confirming a recent conjecture of Kitagawa, Letrouit and M\'erigot.
-Our proof, which employs the heat kernel-regularized $c$-transform, does not rely on linear structure or sectional curvature bounds.
+We prove a quantitative stability of Kantorovich potentials on non-smooth metric measure spaces with synthetic lower Ricci curvature bound, thereby confirming a recent conjecture of Kitagawa, Letrouit and M\'erigot.
+Our proof, which employs the heat kernel-regularized $c$-transform, does not rely on linear structure or sectional curvature bounds, is new even in the smooth setting.
 As a corollary, we get a quantitative stability of optimal transport maps on Alexandrov spaces with lower curvature bound.